-The potentially large user base demanded that the DRAIR ADVISER system be easily accessible from a variety of locations and access methods.
+The potentially large user base demanded that the DRAIR Advisor system be easily accessible from a variety of locations and access methods.
 In the past, the use of AI technology required specialized software and hardware.
-Commercially available AI-based software packages often require expensive development and user run-time licenses and large amounts of memory and disk space.
+Commercially available AI-based software packages often require expensive development and user runtime licenses and large amounts of memory and disk space.
 Our goal was to overcome these limitations and successfully deploy a large, AI-based application that required little or no hardware and software investment by users.
-Experience has shown that for a new system to gain acceptance, it should be accessible easily and integrate well with existing software environments (that is, accessible from computer hardware and software already on the user's desk).
+Experience has shown that in order for a new system to gain acceptance, it should be easily accessible and integrate well with existing software environments (i.e., accessible from computer hardware and software already on the user's desk).

-The development team overcame these

-limitations through careful selection and application of both AI and conventional programming techniques.
-An AI-based tool was chosen that is powerful and inexpensive.
-A development license for CLIPS is approximately \$200 (free to the government) and is capable of generating a c-based executable.
-CLIPS also includes royalty-free use of the resulting run-time software.
-Users can access the system over DoD Internet or by telephone modem.
-The only software required for personal computer (PC) users is a telecommunications package such as PROCOMM.
-All processing is done by the IBM RS 6000 computer at the Oklahoma City ALC.
-Reports can be downloaded and printed at user sites because they are simply ASCII text files.
+The development team overcame these limitations through careful selection and application of both AI and conventional programming techniques.
+An AI-based tool was chosen that is very powerful and inexpensive.
+A development license for CLIPS is approximately \$200 (free to the government) and is capable of generating a C-based executable.
+CLIPS also includes royalty-free use of the resulting runtime software.
+Users can access the system over DoD Internet or via telephone modem.
+The only software required for PC users is a telecommunications package such as Procomm.
+All processing is done by the IBM RS 6000 computer at the Oklahoma City Air Logistics Center.
+Reports can be down-loaded and printed at user sites since they are simply ASCII text files.